Colts will keep long-term view in mind when assessing injured Anthony Richardson

 Richardson has been around the team since suffering the injury.
 He has attended practice with his arm in a sling and was on the sideline Sunday in Jacksonville.
 The Gainesville product spent a lot of time prior to the game signing autographs.

-The No. 4 overall pick in the draft was unable to finish three of his four starts: the shoulder versus the Titans; a bruised knee against the Los Angeles Rams, although he could have returned had the game been within reach; and a concussion at Houston that also forced him to miss the ensuing game at Baltimore.
+The No. 4 overall pick in the draft was unable to finish three of his four starts: the shoulder versus the Titans; a bruised knee against Jacksonville in the opener, although he could have returned had the game been within reach; and a concussion at Houston that also forced him to miss the ensuing game at Baltimore.

 Chunks in pass game